SVGS: Enhancing Gaussian Splatting Using Primitives with Spatially Varying Colors: Introduction

-To address this problem, we introduce a new method called \textbf{SuperGaussians} that utilizes spatially varying colors and opacity in a single Gaussian primitive to improve its representation ability.
-This spatially varying attribute means that different rays that intersect the same Gaussian primitive may have different colors if these rays intersect the Gaussian at different locations.
-In the vanilla Gaussian Splatting, Gaussian primitives always have the same opacity or view-dependent colors for all rays while our spatially varying Gaussians show different colors for different intersection points.
+To address this problem, we introduce a new method called \textbf{SVGS} (Spatially Varying Gaussian Splatting) that utilizes spatially varying colors and opacity in a single Gaussian primitive to improve its representation ability.
+This spatially varying attribute means that different rays that intersect the same Gaussian primitive may have different colors if these rays intersect the Gaussian at different locations. \XR{An example is shown in Fig.~\ref{fig:single}, where our target is to fit a round plane with four different colors using only one single Gaussian primitive, while the original 2DGS~\cite{2dgs} or 3DGS~\cite{3dgs} all fail to reconstruct the colors of this simple shape by using one Gaussian primitive.} In the vanilla Gaussian Splatting, Gaussian primitives always have the same opacity or view-dependent colors for all rays while our spatially varying Gaussians show different colors for different intersection points.
 This makes a single Gaussian more capable of fitting complex textures and geometry in the scene, increasing representation ability and making our representation more compact and effective, as shown in Fig.~\ref{fig:teaser}.

+\XR{The fundamental distinction between our method and the vanilla Gaussian Splatting framework is shown in Fig.~\ref{fig:func}.
 To define the spatially varying function inside a Gaussian primitive, we try three different designs.
-As shown in Fig.~\ref{fig:func}, all three spatially varying functions are implemented based on Gaussian surfels~\cite{2dgs}.
-The first function divides each Gaussian surfel into four quadrants using bilinear interpolation, assigning a learnable color and opacity value to each quadrant, which enhances color expression but may cause gradient vanishing issues (See Fig.~\ref{fig:2func} (a)).
+All three spatially varying functions are implemented based on Gaussian surfels~\cite{2dgs}.} The first function divides each Gaussian surfel into four quadrants using bilinear interpolation, assigning a learnable color and opacity value to each quadrant, which enhances color expression but may cause gradient vanishing issues (See Fig.~\ref{fig:2func} (a)).
 In the second design, we define four movable kernels based on the original Gaussian surfel, providing higher flexibility and stronger expressiveness, as shown in Fig.~\ref{fig:2func} (b).
 Third, we apply a tiny three-layer neural network on each Gaussian surfel that can return a color and opacity value for any intersection point on the surfel.
 Such neural network-based representation shows strong representation ability but with significantly more parameters than the other two functions.